 Addressing one of its responsibilities as a company developing its business globally, Sysmex is working to improve access to healthcare so that as many people as possible can receive appropriate medical care.

 Initiatives Targeting the Three Major Infectious Diseases

-* Source: “Knowing the Three Major Infectious Diseases”, Friends of the Global Fund, Japan
+- Source: “Knowing the Three Major Infectious Diseases”, Friends of the Global Fund, Japan

-Initiatives to Eradicating Malaria
+Initiatives to Eliminate Malaria

 Participating in the Global Health Innovative Technology Fund (GHIT Fund)

 Since 2015, Sysmex has participated in the Global Health Innovative Technology Fund (GHIT Fund) which states its vision for action as “one in which the crushing burden of infectious disease no longer prevents billions of people in the developing world from seeking the level of prosperity and longevity now common in the industrialized world”.
 The GHIT Fund has entered its second phase of activity (2018-2022), shifting from its initial focus on product development to activities to provide these products to the people who need them.
 We will continue to participate in the Fundʼs second phase activities.
 By promoting initiatives aimed at developing and providing new reagents for infectious diseases through Japanese technological innovation, we will contribute to the eradication of infectious diseases in developing countries.

 Helping to Raise Local Healthcare Levels

 Sysmex works to promote the development of healthcare infrastructure and raise healthcare levels.
 As part of this initiative, we provide external quality control support in several Asian countries and engage in other measures to enhance the quality of clinical testing.
 In Africa, we work with organizations focusing on international cooperation, such as the Ministry of Foreign Affairs of Japan and the Japan International Cooperation Agency (JICA), to help educate healthcare workers and provide products and services.